kite9-org/kite9/README.md

 ## Basic Features

 - [Sizing Instructions](docs/Sizing.md) Such as `horizontal-align`, `min-width`, `padding` and `margin`.
 These are used in HTML CSS, but are now available for use in SVG.
-- **Containment** It's possible to express XML elements as containing other elements, and have the positioning and sizing adjust according to this.
+- [Various Element Types](docs/Element-Types.md) such as links, text, containers, decals, and various ways to layout and transform them.
 - [Templating](docs/Templating.md).
 Use the `kite9-template` CSS directive to specify an SVG template to use to render a piece of XML.
 - [Links](docs/links.md).
 You can link elements together to create graphs.
 - [Text Flow](docs/Text.md).
 You can intelligently size SVG elements according to the text they contain, and flow text within the element a la HTML.